 It’s remarkably simple: Maintenance Calories ÷ Weight.
 That’s it!

-If you’re in a surplus or deficit, you’ll need to calculate your maintenance calories first.
-(More on that in a bit.)
-From there, I’ve developed a rating system to determine your metabolic readiness—whether you’re prepping for a competition, planning a diet phase, or just looking to optimize your results.
+If you are in a surplus or deficit, you will need to calculate your estimated maintenance calories first.
+We will go through that in a minute.
+From there, I use the Metabolic Factor as a way to assess metabolic health, whether someone is preparing for a competition, planning a dieting phase, reversing out of a diet, or trying to build a stronger foundation before pushing harder.

 The Metabolic Factor Zones

 The Baseline Zone begins at a Metabolic Factor of 12 and extends through 13.
-This is where things start to click.
-Athletes and individuals in this zone often experience consistent strength improvements and sustained energy levels, even with incremental calorie increases.
-The body begins adapting to a well-structured nutrition plan, and clients can see steady progress with minimal fat gain.
-This phase is all about creating the foundation for metabolic health and long-term success.
+This is where things usually start to feel more stable.
+Athletes and clients in this zone often see more consistent strength improvements, better energy, and a better response to small calorie increases.
+The body is starting to adapt to a more structured nutrition plan, and progress can usually be made with less risk of excessive fat gain when the plan is being executed well.
+This phase is important because it creates the foundation for long-term metabolic health and future dieting success.

-Finally, the Elite Zone, for those with a Metabolic Factor of 17 or higher, represents the pinnacle of metabolic health.
-Athletes here are often able to consume significant amounts of food while maintaining an optimal physique, requiring little to no cardio during contest prep.
-A prime example is one of our Wellness clients, Amanda Wright, who earned her IFBB Pro Card without any steady-state cardio.
-Her strong metabolic base allowed her to sail through prep with flexibility and ease.
-Individuals in this zone experience better recovery, improved mental clarity, and greater offseason advantages, avoiding the pitfalls of yo-yo dieting or metabolic burnout.
+The Elite Zone, for those with a Metabolic Factor of 17 or higher, represents an extremely strong metabolic position.
+Athletes in this range can often consume a significant amount of food while maintaining an impressive physique, and some may require very little cardio during contest prep.
+A good example is one of our Wellness clients, Amanda Wright, who earned her IFBB Pro Card without doing steady-state cardio.
+Her strong metabolic base gave us more flexibility and made the prep process much more manageable.
+People in this zone often have better recovery, better training output, improved mental clarity, and a much stronger offseason advantage.
+They are also less likely to fall into the cycle of yo-yo dieting, crash dieting, and metabolic burnout.

 The Nuts and Bolts